anuket-project/repo-stats/Readme.md

-# GitHub Repository Metrics Collector for Anuket Projects
+# Anuket Project Repository Statistics

-This Python script collects various metrics from repositories in a GitHub organization over a specified timeframe.
-The script leverages the GitHub API and can be customized to analyze metrics for different organizations and time periods.
-Additionally, it can identify the affiliations of committers using a predefined JSON file.

 ## Features

-- Number of Commits: Total number of commits within the specified timeframe.
--  Number of Committers: Unique committers contributing to the repositories.
-- Number of Committer Companies: Companies affiliated with the committers.
-- Top 50% Committers: Top 50% of committers based on the number of commits.
+- Collects commit data from both GitHub and Gerrit repositories.
+- Generates metrics such as the number of commits, committers, and committer companies.
-- Top 50% Committer Companies: Companies affiliated with the top 50% committers.
+- Analyzes the top 50% of committers by commit count.
+- Outputs metrics to a CSV file for easy analysis.

+## Setup

 ## Requirements
-- Python 3.12.3+
+- Python 3.12.3 or later
-- GitHub Access Token with repository read permissions
+- A GitHub token with access to the Anuket Project repositories
-- PyGithub library
-- python-dotenv library
-- JSON file containing committer affiliations

-## Setup
+- Access to the Gerrit server for Anuket Project

+### Installation

 1. Clone the repository:
 ```bash